JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-03-09-trickeye-museum.md

 ![](http://bit.ly/2oYhsIo)

 Little did we know that our drinks were yet another step into our rabbit hole ... as our vision blurred and swirled like another Van Gogh, we saw another painting form; this time it was E.T. who pulled us in!
-Thinking this was a sign to "go home", we stepped forwards and took it in turns to reach out to our alien chaperone.
+Thinking this was a sign to "go home", we stepped forward to reach out to our alien chaperone.

 ![](http://bit.ly/2tunnJX)

 Alas!
-This was no portal to normality but an ingress to a world where fun and danger blurred so confoundingly that we knew not whether to laugh at our sudden good fortune
+This was no portal to normality but an ingress to a world where fun and danger blurred so confoundingly that we knew not whether to laugh at our sudden good fortune...

 ![](http://bit.ly/2FscVUW)

-or cry in terror, such as when our world turned upside down and we found ourselves at the mercy of a giant croc!
+...or cry in terror, such as when we clambered up to the ceiling beams to avoid the gnashers of a giant croc!

 ![](http://bit.ly/2tqbxR2)

 If this all sounds totally unbelievable, we hear you.
 We couldn't fathom what had happened either, or why we were in this terrible, terrific mess... yet here are the photos to prove it!
-Here, for example, is a picture which offers undeniable proof that we shrunk to a thousandth of our size and nearly got trampled upon by an unwitting passer-by, whom we could discern between a real person who had stumbled into our world, or a figment of our ever-warping imaginations:
+Here, for example, is a picture which offers undeniable proof that we shrunk to a thousandth of our size and nearly got trampled upon by an unwitting passer-by, whom we could not discern between a real person who had stumbled into our world, or a figment of our ever-warping imaginations:

 ![](http://bit.ly/2G9j6P0)

 Don't ask us how we got out of these perilous predicaments; in short, we couldn't tell you.
-It was as if this was all some game on an unknown device, where the moment we got a grip on reality it would be washed away
+It was as if this was all some game on an unknown device, where the moment we got a grip on reality it would be washed away.

 ![](http://bit.ly/2oVW2vK)